clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

 ======
 1. Investigating how surprising reminders let episodic memories be updated
 2. Changing beliefs and intentions about risky behaviors during the COVID-19 pandemic
-3. Exploring how the motivational and affective context of learning shapes responses to prediction error
+3. Exploring how the motivational context of learning shapes responses to prediction error
-4. Modeling the relationship between episodic memory and model-based reinforcement learning
+4. Connecting episodic memory with model-based reinforcement learning